 Chores I’ve Assigned My Kids

 My boys ages range (rounding for birthdays): 8,6,and 4 years old.
 We have kept chores simple, but also involve the boys in our own chores.
-For example:
+In a few months, We’ll find our youngest nearly ready for kindergarten!
+Anyway, here are some examples for my boys:

 Billy must do the following routine every morning before watching TV: